Rick Hansen: Early life

+Competitive career

 Hansen went on to become a world-class champion wheelchair marathoner and Paralympic athlete.
 He competed in wheelchair racing, winning a total of six medals: three gold, two silver, and one bronze.
 Hansen won 19 international wheelchair marathons, including three world championships.
 He also coached high school basketball and volleyball.
 Hansen had a very close relationship with his family, especially with his brother, father and grandfather, with whom he enjoyed frequent fishing trips.

 Man in Motion World Tour

 Upright Hansen's statue, in honour of his Man in Motion World Tour, at the 700 block of West 10th Avenue, on the east side of the Blusson Spinal Cord Centre in front of the Heather Annex Pavilion.

 In 1980, fellow British Columbian and Canadian athlete Terry Fox, who had lost a leg to bone cancer, undertook the Marathon of Hope, intending to run across Canada from Newfoundland to Vancouver Island to raise awareness for cancer research.
 He made it from St. John's, Newfoundland to Thunder Bay, Ontario before a recurrence of his cancer forced him to stop, about halfway through his journey.
 Inspired by the way Canadians decided to reframe disability by Fox's demonstration of ability, Hansen decided he also wanted to make a difference by applying his athletic talent on his Man In Motion World Tour to demonstrate the potential of people with disabilities if barriers were removed and to inspire a more accessible world.